 - CAD Guitar Plans - For those who are familiar with CAD software, this site has two excellent plans available for download and purchase.
 One is for a Benedetto acoustic style archtop guitar and one is for an Epiphone spartan style artchtop.

 - Luthiers Mercantile International - This site has a plan for a Bill Moll cutaway archtop.
 The plans have plenty of breakout drawings so the smaller components are easy to see and understand.

 - eBay - Some luthiers have taken to selling their plans on eBay.
-These plans will make the classic Gibson ES335 electric archtop guitar.
+Check back often as listings come and go.

 The advantage of some books is that, in addition to the plans, you are also provided with background information to help you with the actual construction.
 If you don't already have some good books on guitar building, you'll want to have some handy before you begin your project.

 - Making an Archtop Guitar - This highly rated book by famed builder Robert Bendetto takes you through all the steps and stages to building your own archtop guitar.
 Plans are included along with lists of suppliers and the tools you will need.
 This book is almost essential if you want to do this project right.

 - Blue Guitar - This is another excellent resource for anyone interested in building a guitar.
 This book is part gallery, with photos of twenty-two beautiful archtop guitars, and part information manual.